 We use the information we automatically collect to help us better plan our website to meet your Internet needs.
 Except for what you submit to us, we do not collect any personally identifiable information.
 Information you provide to us is used for marketing purposes and may result in follow-up communications.

-We sometimes are required by court orders or other laws to divulge information about you to law enforcement authorities, to government agencies or to the court.
+We sometimes are required by court orders or other laws to divulge information about you to law enforcement authorities, to government agencies, or to the court.

 Grace Christian University does not sell or rent any personal data submitted by visitors to our site to any third parties.
 The University respects the privacy of users visiting our University sites and will abide by all applicable laws concerning the release of personal information.
 On an occasion, we may use certain directory information that we have collected to send you information about products and services, or updates and other information we think may be of interest to you.
 If you tell us that you do not wish to have this information used as a basis for further contact with you, we will respect your wishes.
-Please contact the Grace Christian University campus you requested information from to request your name and address be removed from our lists.
+Please contact the Grace Christian University campus you requested information form to request your name and address be removed from our lists.

-Other than directory information, data you provide to us as you use the Grace Christian University website will be held in strict confidence by the University and will be used for internal purposes only.
+Other than directory information, the data you provide to us as you use the Grace Christian University website will be held in strict confidence by the University and will be used for internal purposes only.
 We will not share your personal data with anyone else, except as may be required by law.

 To change or modify your student information, please call 1-888-79-GRACE, toll-free.